Frequently Asked Questions

 Is my student allowed to have their cell phone?

 All students may have their cell phone, however it is to be stored in their backpack on silent at all times.
 If they need to use (or look) at their phone, they must ask permission from any adult before pulling it from their backpack.
-We have a strict policy on cell phones, you may read more in our Student Handbook.
+We have a strict policy on cell phones, you may read more in our Expectations Handbook.

 .png)